 - Also, drugs like Viagra or Cialis that enable men to have erections can prove counterproductive for patients in this category.
 The excessive sexual desire they experience combined with the drug-assisted ability to have frequent sexual intercourse can lead to further exhaustion of Yin.

 Overwork, physical and mental exhaustion, worry, irregular diet, and too much raw or sweet food can damage the Spleen when then fails to generate sufficient Qi and Blood.
 Similarly, any situation that overwhelms the Spleen’s ability to replace Qi and Blood, like prolonged or severe illness, can lead to Qi and Blood deficiency.
 The primary weakness in this pattern is in the Spleen, which is unable to generate enough blood to nourish the Heart and stabilize the Shen.
 The instability of the Shen can then be the basis of ED with psychological components.
 Weakened or scattered Shen cannot lead Qi to the penis or if an erection occurs it can easily be lost.

 - Inability to get or maintain an erection, possibly associated with performance anxiety; ED worse with fatigue – erections obtained during sleep or masturbation.

 - Pale complexion, fatigue, low spirits, insomnia, dream disturbed sleep, forgetfulness, palpitations with or without anxiety, panic attacks.

-- Tongue is pale with thin white coat, pulse is thready and weak
+- The tongue is pale with a thin white coat, the pulse is thready and weak

 - Tonify and nourish Heart and Spleen